cjpais/writing/serve/tech/ipfs/index.md

 instead of A and AAAA.
 However the CNAME did not resolve for me.
 This worked out.
 [Thanks Lucas](https://lucaskohorst.com/posts/decentralizing-your-website/).

-For me everything put together in Google Domains looks like:
+For me everything put together in Google Domains looks like (you can ignore daily):

 ![First part of Google Domains](gd-1.png)
 ![Second part of Google Domains](gd-2.png)